emilbjornson/optimal-beamforming/README.md

 Optimal Multiuser Transmit Beamforming: A Difficult Problem with a Simple Solution Structure
 ==================

-This is a code package is related to the follow “lecture note” article:
+This is a code package is related to the following “lecture note” article:

 Emil Björnson, Mats Bengtsson, and Björn Ottersten, “[Optimal Multiuser Transmit Beamforming: A Difficult Problem with a Simple Solution Structure](http://arxiv.org/pdf/1404.0408),” IEEE Signal Processing Magazine, vol. 31, no. 4, pp. 142-148, July 2014.